In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Admittedly, Flareon can be taught moves with tutors/TMs to somewhat alleviate the issue, but it was notoriously bad back before Generation 4 introduced the mechanic of types no longer being either direct or indirect (individual moves determine that now).
 Prior to this, all Fire strikes were calculated with the special attack score, rendering Flareon's best trait (regular attack) useless in regards to its own type.

 Evolves When: Leveled up near an Ice Rock

 This Suicune-lookalike from Sinnoh can't compete with its fierce competition.
 Ice excels offensively, but when it comes to defense, Glaceon's Ice attribute may be the worst element in the game, suffering four weaknesses and only resisting itself.
 Thus, it's often better to wield Ice attacks from non-Ice Pokemon, and alternative form Vaporeon already learns some Ice techniques to satisfy frigid-seeking trainers.

-Additionally, a surprising number of Glaceon's natural moves are physical, using its pitiful attack rather than impressive special attack.
+Additionally, a surprising number of Glaceon's natural moves are physical, using its pitiful attack rather than an impressive special attack.
 Not even a decent evasion-raising ability (when the hailstorm weather condition is active) can save Glaceon from its frozen fate.

-Evolves when: Leveled up at night with high friendship or with a Moon Shard in your bag
+Evolves When: Leveled up at night with high friendship or with a Moon Shard in your bag